Sanrrone/GGisy/README.md

 # GGisy
 Genome-Genome circle synteny is a program that show the closest regions between two genomes along the all contigs using blast+.
-The program can cutoff (defined by user), the size of the regions based on the aligments length and their identities.
+The program can cutoff (defined by user), the regions size based on the aligments length and their identities.

 ## Example output